DSCI-310-2023/dsci-310-group-09/CONTRIBUTING.md

 make sure someone from the team agrees that it's a problem.
 If you've found a bug, create an associated issue and illustrate the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex).
 Additionally, inform the team if you are facing issues or a bug with GitHub since someone in the team might know how to fix it or have experienced it before.
+Lastly, make sure to leave meaningful commit messages when making changes and communicate through GitHub issues.

 ### Pull request process